Blueberry White Chocolate Muffins

 See the Recipe card below for the exact quantities

 Or you can chop up a bar of white chocolate into small chunks.
-Try not to make them too large otherwise they will sink to the bottom of the muffin when baking. - Plain flour
+Try not to make them too large, otherwise they will sink to the bottom of the muffin when baking.

 You can use granulated sugar instead, if so increase the measurement to 225 grams.
-Golden caster sugar also is fine as a substitute. - Vegetable oil
+Golden caster sugar is also fine as a substitute.

 Feel free to use vanilla bean paste or omit altogether.

-Lemon zest and juice are helpful in a blueberry muffin recipe because the the acidity reacts with the milk and sour cream to give a softer crumb to your muffins.
-The lemon also adds just a hint of lemon flavour which compliments the blueberries.
-But if you don't have lemons you can just omit both and add another teaspoon of vanilla extract, it will not make a huge difference. - Full fat milk
+Lemon zest and juice are helpful in a blueberry muffin recipe because the acidity reacts with the milk and sour cream to give a softer crumb to your muffins.
+The lemon also adds just a hint of lemon flavour, which complements the blueberries.
+But if you don't have lemon,s you can just omit both and add another teaspoon of vanilla extract, it will not make a huge difference.

-Sour cream can be replaced with natural plain yogurt or plain Greek yogurt. - Fine salt
+Sour cream can be replaced with natural plain yoghurt or plain Greek yoghurt.

-The total weight of your eggs should come to about 100 grams or so, hence medium eggs work best. - Baking powder
+The total weight of your eggs should come to about 100 grams, or so, hence medium eggs work best.

 Instructions